 Any sex offenders wishing to worship in the Fellowship must disclose their sins to the Church of Christ.
 This means the Fellowship as an origination, any other denomination they are affiliated with, an members they may come in contact with.

-“By this ye may know if a man repenteth of his sins: Behold, he will confess them and forsake them.” -Doctrine and Covenants 58:9d CoC, 58:43 CJCLdS
+“By this ye may know if a man or woman repenteth of their sins: Behold, they will confess them and forsake them.” -Doctrines of the Saints 33a:43

 Disclosure is both appropriate and necessary.
 It is not done to shame those that have sinned or remind them of their past, but to make aware those with vulnerable family members, particularly children.
 It is not effective to disclose this just once.
 Leaders and members will change over time.
 Everyone called to leadership positions must be advised of the presence of any ad all sex offenders in their jurisdiction, and this disclosure must be done respectfully and based on the facts, everything reported must be true.
 No conjecture, opinion, speculation, or analysis is necessary or warranted.
 Those in leadership positions should consult with local legal counsel to obtain guidance on what is legally appropriate.

 All sex offenders must enter a covenant agreeing to all conditions prior to membership.
 This covenant will include regulations on their interactions with other members.

 “And again, every person who belongeth to this Church of Christ shall observe to keep all the commandments and covenants of the Church.” -Doctrines of the Saints 4b:6